-Of interest to historians and casual visitors alike, a new guide to the church has been published and is on sale at the back of the church for £3.
+Of interest to historians and casual visitors alike, a Guide to the Church is on sale at the back of the church for £3.

 It is a valuable and interesting record of this special church, full of carefully-researched information and beautiful photographs.